badasintended/wthit/.github/ISSUE_TEMPLATE/bug-report--forge-edition.md

 ---
-name: Fabric Bug Report
+name: 'Bug Report: Forge Edition'
-about: If you use fabric and have some issue
+about: If you use the cursed version.
 title: ''
-labels: bug, fabric
+labels: bug, forge
 assignees: ''

 ---